General Procedural Information about State Mining & Geology Board (SMGB) Meetings

-The SMGB Agenda will be available approximately 15 days prior to the scheduled SMGB meeting.
-The Executive Officer’s Report and other Agenda material and reports will be available approximately one week prior to the scheduled SMGB meeting, and also are available at the SMGB office during public business hours (9:00 A.M. to 4:00 P.M.
-Monday through Friday (except holidays).
+The Board Agenda will be available approximately 15 days prior to the scheduled meeting.
+The Executive Officer’s Report and other Agenda material and reports will be available approximately one week prior to the scheduled Board meeting.
+All Board- related information is available on the SMGB website.

-SMGB meetings are open to the public and are held in barrier-free facilities in accordance with the Americans with Disabilities Act.
-For additional information or assistance, contact the SMGB office.
+All meetings are open to the public and held in facilities in accordance with the Americans with Disabilities Act.

-All SMGB files and documents considered by the SMGB pertaining to the items on this Agenda are made a part of the administrative record for the respective Agenda items.
+All testimony, files, and documents are made a part of the administrative record for the respective Agenda items.

 Speaker Cards: All persons desiring to address the SMGB are required to fill out a speaker card.
 Cards normally are provided near the entrance to the meeting room.
 Please fill out a separate card for each item on which you intend to speak, and present it to the SMGB Secretary prior to the item being heard by the SMGB.

 Unless otherwise specified in the public notice for a specific item, the SMGB wishes to limit oral presentations from all parties to three (3) minutes or less per individual.
-The SMGB Chair reserves the right to shorten or lengthen the general three (3) minute limit period depending on time constraints and other factors relating to the particular matter being heard.
+The SMGB Chair reserves the right to shorten or lengthen the general 3-minute limit period depending on time constraints and other factors relating to the particular matter being heard.

 Providing and operating projectors and other presentation aids are the responsibilities of the speakers.
 Some equipment may be available at the SMGB meeting; however, the type of equipment available will vary depending on the meeting location.
 Owing to software and hardware compatibility issues, provision and operation of laptop computers and projectors for presentations generally will be the responsibility of the individual speakers.
 To ascertain the availability of presentation equipment, please contact the SMGB office at least five (5) working days prior to the meeting.

-Adjudicatory matters heard by the SMGB include Designation Appeals, Reclamation Plan Appeals, Financial Assurances Appeals, Forfeiture of Financial Assurances Proceedings, Administrative Penalty Petitions, Appeals of Orders to Comply with SMARA and Vested Rights Determinations.
+Adjudicatory matters heard by the Board include Designation Appeals, Reclamation Plan Appeals, Financial Assurances Appeals, Forfeiture of Financial Assurances Proceedings, Administrative Penalty Petitions, Appeals of Orders to Comply with SMARA, and Vested Rights Determinations.